What's at stake in U.N. arms trade treaty negotiations?

 | UNITED NATIONS

-UNITED NATIONS Members of the United Nations have been meeting at the world body's New York City headquarters this week for a final round of negotiations on what could become the first international treaty to regulate the $70 billion global conventional arms trade.
+UNITED NATIONS Members of the United Nations are in the final days of negotiations on what could become the first international treaty to regulate the $70 billion (46.1 billion pounds) global conventional arms trade.

+The treaty drafting conference at the U.N.'s headquarters in New York City will continue through Thursday.

+A new draft text was circulated to the states participating in the conference last Friday, which rights groups criticized as disappointing.

 WHAT IS THE ARMS TRADE TREATY?